 \section{Abstract}

 We are exposed to much information trying to influence us, such as teaser messages, debates, politically framed news, and propaganda — all of which use persuasive language.
 With the recent interest in Large Language Models (LLMs), we study the ability of LLMs to produce persuasive text.
-As opposed to prior work which focuses on particular domains or types of persuasion, we conduct a general study across various domains to measure and benchmark to what degree LLMs produce persuasive text - both when explicitly instructed to rewrite text to be more or less persuasive and when only instructed to paraphrase.
-To this end, we construct a new dataset, \textsc{Persuasive-Pairs}, of pairs each consisting of a short text and of a text rewritten by an LLM to amplify or diminish persuasive language.
-We multi-annotate the pairs on a relative scale for persuasive language.
-This data is not only a valuable resource in itself, but we also show that it can be used to train a regression model to predict a score of persuasive language between text pairs.
-This model can score and benchmark new LLMs across domains, thereby facilitating the comparison of different LLMs.
-Finally, we discuss effects observed for different system prompts.
-Notably, we find that different `personas' in the system prompt of LLaMA3 change the persuasive language in the text substantially, even when only instructed to paraphrase.
-These findings underscore the importance of investigating persuasive language in LLM generated text.
+As opposed to prior work which focuses on particular domains or types of persuasion, we conduct a general study across various domains to measure and benchmark to what degree LLMs produce persuasive language - both when explicitly instructed to rewrite text to be more or less persuasive and when only instructed to paraphrase.
+We construct the new dataset \textsc{Persuasive-Pairs} of pairs of a short text and its rewrite by an LLM to amplify or diminish persuasive language.
+We multi-annotate the pairs on a relative scale for persuasive language: a valuable resource in itself, and for training a regression model to score and benchmark persuasive language, including for new LLMs across domains.
+In our analysis, we find that different `personas' in LLaMA3's system prompt change persuasive language substantially, even when only instructed to paraphrase.